Next Leadership

 owner to dig hemlock saplings prior to a construction project.

-50 to 60 good fluffy saplings from the site.
+60 good fluffy saplings from the site.
 The saplings were

 then potted and will be offered for adoption at upcoming